 These days, more and more people are making the move to “Colorful Colorado.”
-With it’s upwards economy, enticing job opportunities and quality of life, it’s no wonder the population grew 50% in the last two decades, and is projected to hike up by half again in the coming two decades.
+With its rising economy, enticing job opportunities and high quality of life, it’s no wonder the population has grown 50% in the last two decades – and it's projected to hike up by half again in the coming two decades.
 Certainly, part of Colorado’s attraction is its more-the-merrier outlook, but such rapid growth is not possible without growing pains, especially on its highways and roads.

 Typically, more people equals more cars and traffic.
 Factor in aging roads, some of the country’s worst metro congestion, and a staggering amount of snowfall in its ski towns, and it’s clear that Colorado’s future faces major mobility challenges.